8 Types of Field Service Management Technology You Need

 7. Digital service channels

 Field service teams must adopt digital channels to meet customer needs.
 Eighty-five percent of field service professionals say customers have increased their use of digital service channels, including social media and chat.
-Ensure your organization is present where customers are most likely to reach out.
+Ensure your organisation is present where customers are most likely to reach out.
 Review feedback for insights into communication preferences and monitor emerging trends.
-Mobile apps and cloud-based service management solutions help bridge gaps and keep communication seamless.
+Mobile apps and cloud-based service management solutions help bridge gaps, streamline field service communication, and keep interactions seamless.

 85% of field service professionals say customers have increased their use of digital service channels during the pandemic.

 Customers value visibility and transparency.
-Enhance digital engagement by providing regular updates on estimated arrival times and details about mobile workers via email, text or messenger app.
-Field service platforms often include robust scheduling, real-time communication channels and mobile app integrations to streamline these updates.
+Enhance digital engagement by providing regular updates on estimated arrival times and details about mobile workers via email, text, or messenger app.
+Field service platforms often include robust scheduling, real-time communication channels, and mobile app integrations to streamline these updates and deliver consistent, high-quality service at customer touchpoints.

 8. Remote collaboration tools

 During the pandemic, field service teams quickly learned to work remotely with customers.
 Dispatchers and mobile workers used tools like Visual Remote Assistant to collaborate and resolve issues without in-person visits.
-However, only 33% of field service professionals rate their ability to collaborate with colleagues as excellent, indicating room for improvement.
+However, only 33% of field service professionals rate their ability to collaborate with colleagues as excellent, indicating room for improvement in managing field service knowledge sharing.

-33% of field service professionals consider their ability to collaborate with colleagues as excellent, signaling room for improvement.
+33% of field service professionals consider their ability to collaborate with colleagues as excellent, signalling room for improvement.

 To strengthen team collaboration, use shared solutions like Quip for real-time teamwork.
 Keep your internal knowledge base current and enable mobile workers to provide feedback and suggest updates.
-Connecting remote collaboration solutions with your FSM or field service platform unifies all processes and supports the entire team.
+Connecting remote collaboration solutions with your service management FSM platform unifies all processes and supports the entire team.

-Equip mobile workers with connected mobile devices for access to customer data, job details and asset information.
+Equip mobile workers with connected mobile devices for access to customer data, job details, and asset information on demand.
 For complex issues, use Visual Remote Assistant to connect mobile workers at job sites with experienced technicians via video for collaborative resolution.
 For simple problems, mobile workers can guide customers remotely through troubleshooting.
-This approach helps technicians work more effectively, improves service scheduling and drives better customer outcomes.
+This approach helps service technicians work more effectively, improves service scheduling and dispatch, and drives better customer outcomes.

 “When the pandemic struck, we shifted entirely to remote work within two days.
 We were able to pivot quickly because we were already tapping into a solution to deliver field service remotely through video and more.
 Now, we can service customers from anywhere, as well as connect experts to onsite technicians to remotely train and solve issues.”

-Has your field service organization accelerated its digital transformation initiatives?
+Has your field service organisation accelerated its digital transformation initiatives?
 These eight technology investments position field service teams for success now and in the future as circumstances and customer expectations continue to evolve.
-By implementing robust service management or FSM software that handles everything from scheduling and dispatch to inventory management, you can streamline both field service operations and customer relationship management.
+By implementing robust service management or FSM software that handles everything from scheduling and dispatch to inventory management, you can streamline both field service operations and customer relationship management while gaining real-time insight into every stage of the project lifecycle.

 Technology is only part of the solution.
 Field service teams are adopting new safety requirements and elevating their mobile workforce to play a strategic role in their organizations.
 Learn how 4,000 global field service professionals adapted to change—and discover how you can evolve your field service management strategy for the future.
-Embracing service management solutions and focusing on operational efficiency are essential steps in mastering modern field service engagements.
+Embracing end-to-end service management solutions, leveraging predictive maintenance analytics, and focusing on operational efficiency are essential steps in mastering modern, customer-centric, and data-driven field service engagements.